CodeThief831/Aptos_WalletFlow/README.md

 ## 🎉 **Final Words**

-This project represents a **complete, production-ready solution** for crypto-fiat bridging on Aptos blockchain.
-Built with **modern technologies**, **security best practices**, and **user-centric design**, it solves real-world problems in the Indian cryptocurrency adoption space.
+**WalletFlow** represents a **complete, production-ready solution** for crypto-fiat bridging on Aptos blockchain.
+Built with **modern technologies**, **security best practices**, and **user-centric design**, it solves real-world problems in the Indian cryptocurrency adoption space by providing a unified platform for ON-RAMP, OFF-RAMP, and wallet-to-wallet transfers.

 ### **🏆 Hackathon Judge Highlights:**
-- **✅ Complete Solution**: Full-stack implementation with all components
+- **✅ Complete Solution**: Full-stack implementation with all three core services
 - **✅ Real Integration**: Live payments and banking systems
 - **✅ Production Quality**: Enterprise-grade code and architecture
-- **✅ Innovation**: Novel approach to Aptos ecosystem growth
+- **✅ Innovation**: Novel unified approach to Aptos ecosystem growth
 - **✅ User Experience**: Intuitive interface for crypto newcomers
 - **✅ Technical Depth**: Smart contracts, security, performance optimization

-**🚀 Ready to revolutionize crypto adoption in India with Aptos blockchain!**
+**🚀 Ready to revolutionize crypto adoption in India with WalletFlow on Aptos blockchain!**

 ---